 Osteoporosis has been dubbed ‘the silent killer’ because so few signs are visible.
 A report issued by the International Osteoporosis Foundation (IOF) calls for more attention to be paid to recognise the signs of such fractures by doctors.

-A link has been made between a diet high in animal protein and a loss in bone density in older women. so could changing your diet reduce your risk of osteoporosis?
+A link has been made between a diet high in animal protein and a loss in bone density in older women.
+So could changing your diet but adding bioidentical progesterone and an osteoporosis supplement could improve your bone health and reduce your risk of osteoporosis.

 Thought of as an older persons problem, osteoporosis is now a threat to the younger generation and it is their diet that could be to blame.

 New research agrees with earlier FDA warnings about potential side-effects from bisphosphonate based osteoporosis drugs.